AdobeDocs/commerce-webapi/src/pages/get-started/authentication/gs-authentication-token.md

 ## Admin and customer access tokens

-Magento provides a separate token service for administrators and customers.
-When you request a token from one of these services, the service returns a unique access token in exchange for the username and password for a Magento account.
+Commerce provides a separate token service for administrators and customers.
+When you request a token from one of these services, the service returns a unique access token in exchange for an account's username and password.

-The Magento web API framework allows *guest users* to access resources that are configured with the permission level of anonymous.
+The web API framework allows *guest users* to access resources that are configured with the permission level of anonymous.
 Guest users are users who the framework cannot authenticate through existing authentication mechanisms.
 As a guest user, you do not need to, but you can, specify a token in a web API call for a resource with anonymous permission.
 [Restricting access to anonymous web APIs](https://devdocs.magento.com/guides/v2.4/rest/anonymous-api-security.html) contains a list of APIs that do not require a token.

 The following table lists endpoints and services that can be used to get an authentication token.
 Admin accounts must be authenticated with a [two factor authentication](https://devdocs.magento.com/guides/v2.4/security/two-factor-authentication.html) provider.
 Some providers may require multiple calls.